Cumberland County 4-H

 Q: What does it cost to participate in 4-H?

 Short Answer: Free, mostly

 A: 4-H is generally free.
-A majority of our county-wide events (Winterfest, Fashion Revue, Science Day, etc) are free.
-Some programs such as Mini-Forum have free options and low-cost ones.
+A majority of our county-wide events (Winterfest, Fashion Revue, True Leaders in Service, etc.) are free.
 Most of our special programs (Maker Mondays, Summer Special Interest Clubs) are free or very low cost.
 There is no annual signup fee paid to the UMaine Extension Office for 4-H club participation.
 Clubs may choose to charge dues which can be on a meeting by meeting basis, or annually, but generally should not exceed $20 for the year.
 We pride ourselves on being accessible to all and do not want money to be a barrier to participation, particularly at the club level, so please speak with one of our staff or your club leader if finances are an issue.

 Q: What is a Cloverbud?

 A: The purpose of the five to eight-year-old Cloverbud program is to introduce young 4-H members to the full range of 4-H project areas.
 Cloverbud “sampler” activities let them learn a variety of topics and skills that provide immediate positive feedback.
 Cloverbuds can participate in 4-H activities but are limited to non-competitive activities and they cannot exhibit large animals.
 Some of Cumberland County’s large animal clubs have activities for Cloverbuds to participate in and some do not.
 The focus of the Cloverbud program is to emphasize cooperation over competition.

 Q: When is the best time to register for a 4-H Club and how?

 Short Answer: October – December of each year